contao/docs-archive/book/en/01-Installation.md

 #### Installing the update

 Contao automatically creates or updates the new files and folders.
 Please note that this requires write permissions.
-If your server requires using the [Safe Mode Hack][7], make sure it is configured correctly **as described in this user guide**!
+If your server requires using the Safe Mode Hack, make sure it is configured correctly **as described in this user guide**!

 ![](https://raw.github.com/contao/docs/2.11/book/en/images/live-update-files.jpg)